DeeMo44/ChatBot/README.md

 ## Customization

-You can customize WardBot's responses, add new intents, or modify existing ones by editing the intents.json file (and then running 'python training.py').
+You can customize WardBot's responses, add new intents, or modify existing ones by editing the intents.json file (and then running '''bash python training.py).
 Feel free to make the chatbot reflect your preferred style and personality.

 ## Feedback